 Pastries, buns, candy, and other sweet treats can be found all over Chinatown, but no shop does cakes better than Eldo.
-Standouts include the pineapple bun and the egg tart.
+Standouts include the pineapple bun and the egg tart, and if you’re in need of a beautiful cake for any occasion, Eldo’s got you covered.
 It’s open daily from 7 a.m. to 7 p.m.

 66 Harrison Ave.

 Craving some bubble tea?
-Head to 163 Vietnamese Sandwiches, where you can get coconut- or avocado-flavored drinks with or without the gummy tapioca balls at the bottom.
+Head to 163 Vietnamese Sandwiches & Bubble Tea, where you can get coconut- or avocado-flavored drinks with or without the gummy tapioca balls at the bottom.
 Then order up a curry chicken sandwich, which comes with mayo, cucumbers, pickled carrots, daikon, onions, chili peppers, cilantro, and soy sauce, or try the restaurant’s famous BBQ beef sandwich.
-The prices are great, but be sure to bring cash.
-163 Vietnamese Sandwiches doesn’t take credit cards.
+The prices are great (most items are around $4), but be sure to bring cash—the small eatery doesn’t take credit cards.

 Nam Bac Hong